CERVICAL SPONDYLOSIS TREATMENT

 Bone spurs: When cartilage in the joints of the vertebrae in your spine starts to degenerate and bone tissue rubs directly against other bone tissue, abnormal bone growths develop along the edges of vertebrae.

 Injury: If you’ve had an injury to your neck (during a fall or car accident, for example), this can accelerate the aging process.

-The pains are relieved within a short period of treatment by the specified homeopathic medicines.
+The cervical pains and stiff neck are relieved within a short period of treatment.

 Homeopathy is safe, non-toxic, and non-habit-forming even when taken for a long duration.

 If a patient has nerve root compression, the regular use of homeopathic medicines shows improvement in the relief from tingling sensation and numbness.

 Book an Appointment

 Duration of treatment

 During Cervical Spondylosis treatment with Homeopathic medicines, many patients experience symptomatic relief in the initial four to six weeks.
 The total duration of treatment depends on various factors like:

 The extent of cervical pain and progress of the disease: Intensity of inflammation, degeneration, and compression.